Ft. Branch, NC After Action Report

 -Hitting an apple with a saber is harder than it looks.

-Gettysburg National Military Park Living History After Action Report
+Gettysburg National Military Park Living History AAR

 Submitted by Scott E. Womack, Captain, Commanding